 We hear so much about energy efficiency these days, but what does it really mean, and why does it matter?
-Today we’re going to be breaking down all things energy efficiency and specifically tier ratings.
+Today we’re going to break down everything you need to know about energy efficiency tier ratings.
 We hope this helps you the next time that you need to pick out a new appliance, AC unit, heater, or other addition to your home.

 At Sustainable 9, we see the value of installing energy-efficient products in your home.
 Not only will they make a huge difference in your energy efficiency rating for your home, but they’ll also help you save money on your electricity bill.